elastic/ecs/schemas/README.md

 - format: Field format that can be used in a Kibana index template.
 - normalize: Normalization steps that should be applied at ingestion time.
 Supported values:
   - array: the content of the field should be an array (even when there's only one value).
 - beta (optional): Adds a beta marker for the field to the description.
 The text provided in this attribute is used as content of the beta marker in the documentation.
+Note that when a whole field set is marked as beta, it is not necessary nor recommended to mark all fields in the field set as beta.

 Supported keys to describe expected values for a field